srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **18. Production Experience**
-> I’ve deployed Spark jobs via Airflow and monitored them using Azure Monitor, Spark UI, and logs stored in Azure Log Analytics or S3.

----

 ### **18. DataFrame vs Dataset**
 Covered above.
 > DataFrame is untyped (runtime schema checks), Dataset is typed (compile-time checks, only in Scala/Java).